satellite-image-deep-learning/techniques/README.md

 ## Image-to-image translation
 Translate images e.g. from SAR to RGB.
 * [How to Develop a Pix2Pix GAN for Image-to-Image Translation](https://machinelearningmastery.com/how-to-develop-a-pix2pix-gan-for-image-to-image-translation/) -> how to develop a Pix2Pix model for translating satellite photographs to Google map images.
 A good intro to GANS
-* [SAR to RGB Translation using CycleGAN](https://www.esri.com/arcgis-blog/products/api-python/imagery/sar-to-rgb-translation-using-cyclegan/) -> uses a CycleGAN model in the ArcGIS API for Python
 * [A growing problem of ‘deepfake geography’: How AI falsifies satellite images](https://www.washington.edu/news/2021/04/21/a-growing-problem-of-deepfake-geography-how-ai-falsifies-satellite-images/)
 * [Kaggle Pix2Pix Maps](https://www.kaggle.com/alincijov/pix2pix-maps) -> dataset for pix2pix to take a google map satellite photo and build a street map
 * [guided-deep-decoder](https://github.com/tuezato/guided-deep-decoder) -> With guided deep decoder, you can solve different image pair fusion problems, allowing super-resolution, pansharpening or denoising